Excavating Khirbet Arai, Israel

-The Global Education Office and the School of World Studies, in collaboration with the Lachish Archaeology Project, are pleased to offer a unique field school opportunity just outside of Jerusalem, Israel.
+The Global Education Office and the School of World Studies, in collaboration with the Khirbet Arai Archaeology Project, are pleased to offer a unique field school opportunity just outside of Jerusalem, Israel.
 Students explore firsthand the history of the period of the first kings of ancient Israel and the Judean Kingdom (1000-500 BCE) through field archaeology, lab work, supplemental classroom lectures and tours.
 VCU students will join a consortium of several university sponsored teams all directed by Dr. Yossi Garfinkle of Hebrew University.
-Teams from VCU have worked with Dr. Garfinkle at Khirbet Qeiyafa, Israel for five years from 2009-2013 and most recently at Tell Lachish from 2014-2016 and look forward to contributing to the continued success of the fourth expedition.
+Teams from VCU have worked with Dr. Garfinkle at Khirbet Qeiyafa, Israel for five years from 2009-2013 and most recently at Tell Lachish from 2014-2017 and look forward to contributing to the first expedition to Khirbet Arai.

 Please note that there is a current US State Department Travel Warning for Israel

 This course is a field methods class that combines historical research with archaeological inquiry.
 Students will be shown the methods and tools of archaeological investigation and be given the opportunity to put these skills into immediate practice.
-It further requires students to collaborate and work together as a team while they contribute to the success of an ongoing archaeological research project to Lachish, Israel.
-Specifically, students will collect, analyze and process the material cultural remains of several different cultural horizons while conducting an archaeological investigation at Lachish.
-There will be 8 hours per day of field work, 2 hours of lab work, and a final lecture presentation.
-Students can expect to spend 10 hours a day committed to excavation responsibilities.
-Two weekends will be spent on guided educational tours throughout Israel.
+It further requires students to collaborate and work together as a team while they contribute to the success of an ongoing archaeological research project to Khirbet Arai, Israel.
+Specifically, students will collect, analyze and process the material cultural remains of several different cultural horizons while conducting an archaeological investigation at Arai.
+There will be 8 hours per day of field work, 2 hours of lab work, and a final 1 hour lecture presentation.
+Students can expect to spend 11 hours a day committed to excavation responsibilities.
+Four weekends will be spent on guided educational tours throughout Israel.

-Students must have at least a 2.0 GPA in order to participate and must be prepared for the intellectual and physical demands of working and traveling in the arid environment of Israel.
+Students must have at least a 2.0 GPA in order to participate and must be prepared for the intellectual and physical demands of working and traveling in the arid environment of Israel, and physically capable to work in a dry, hot environment for prolonged periods..

-All participants will be required fill out an application with the Lachish Archaeological Project through Hebrew University in addition to the one completed through the Global Education Office.
-A $50.00 non-refundable deposit is required.
-The program director will send all students the Hebrew University application after they have been accepted to the program through VCU.
+All participants will be required fill out an application with the Khirbet Arai Archaeological Project through Hebrew University in addition to the one completed through the Global Education Office.
+A $50.00 non-refundable application fee is required and paid to The Israel Exploration Society.
+(Application info.
+TBA)

 An academic letter of reference is not required; however, students may be interviewed by Professor Waybright prior to acceptance into the program.
 This program is open to non-VCU students.